 There are several reasons why you may want to find a Finasteride alternative to combat hair loss.
 The first is that you have a type of hair loss that the drug isn’t designed to treat.

 Finasteride is not proven to be effective on all types of hair loss, particularly telogen effluvium or alopecia areata.
-If you do have one of these conditions, there may be better ways to treat the effects without taking an oral drug like Finasteride.
+If you have one of these hair loss conditions, there may be better ways to combat hair loss while stimulating hair growth without taking an oral drug like Finasteride.

 Secondly, if you’re suffering from female pattern hair loss, an oral drug like Finasteride is not recommended.
 This is because Finasteride works by preventing testosterone from converting to DHT, the most common cause of male pattern baldness.